 Before we went back to the tasting room, we visited the distillery staff in action, who were hand-labelling and wax-sealing the bottles on the day we visited (they distil on alternate days).
 The original target for sales in the first year of production for Rock Rose gin was 100,000 bottles which were actually met in the very first quarter, such was its popularity.

 We took our seats at the tasting table (under 18's are not permitted to sit at the tasting table, but were welcome to return to the comfy chairs), ready to pair the samples with tonic and garnish.

 We firstly sipped the Summer and Winter editions of Rock Rose gin neat, then sampled the gins paired with Fever-tree tonic, borage (Summer) and apple (Winter).

 Our final sample was Dunnet Bay Distillery Holy Grass vodka.

 At the end of our tasting, we were given a little goody bag which was a lovely surprise.
-Don’t miss out on the shop either as you leave – there’s lots of locally made products including Rock Rose Gin Chocolates, gin marmalade, special editions of Rock Rose gin, and other gin related gifts.
-My only disappointment was that the beautiful engraved glasses had sold out, but maybe that gives me an excuse to do the tour again soon!
+Don't miss out on the shop either as you leave - there are lots of locally made products including Rock Rose Gin Chocolates, gin marmalade, special editions of Rock Rose gin, and other gin-related gifts.
+My only disappointment was that the beautifully engraved glasses had sold out, but maybe that gives me an excuse to do the tour again soon!